 Accompanied by Heavenly Signs

 The Second Coming will not occur quietly.
-The Bible describes cosmic signs — darkened skies, stars falling, and the sound of the trumpet (Luke 21:25–27; 1 Thessalonians 4:16).
+The Bible describes cosmic signs — darkened skies, stars falling, trembling nations and the sound of the trumpet (Luke 21:25–27; 1 Thessalonians 4:16).
 These unmistakable signs ensure the event cannot be missed.

 The Contrast With the “Secret Rapture” View